Hawkeye Wildlife Area Loop

 Trail Overview

 This route is a mostly gravel loop around Hawkeye Wildlife Management Area with a few sections of Level B road.
-Only travel Level B roads when completely dry or frozen.
+Level B roads should only be used when completely dry or frozen.
 Greencastle Avenue takes you to a closed bridge over the Iowa River.
 The route passes through the unincorporated village of Amana, where you can enjoy the many shops and Iowa's oldest operational brewery.
-Amana Road offers great views of the Iowa River valley with opportunities for hunting, day hikes, and wildlife viewing.
+Amana Road offers great views of the Iowa River valley with opportunities for hunting, day hikes, and wildlife viewing

 Photos of Hawkeye Wildlife Area Loop